CartoDB/mobile-sdk/docs/guides/04-vector-objects-on-map.md

   </div>
 </div>

-##### Example Text on a Mobile Map
+#### Example Text on a Mobile Map

 ![text](https://raw.githubusercontent.com/CartoDB/mobile-dotnet-samples/master/images/text.png)

-#### Add a BalloonPopup
+### Add BalloonPopup

-A BalloonPopup appears based on click event of an object.
-You can also add a defined BalloonPopup.
-Add BalloonPops using the following code.
+A BalloonPopup appears often based on click event of an object, but you can use it also as stand-alone visual object instead of Marker, as you can define always-on text on it.
 Note that these examples contain several special styling elements, such as:

 - Image (_info.png_) as the "Left Image"
 - Arrow (_arrow.png_)  as the "Right Image"
 - Styled appearance of tuned radius values

-**Tip:** To use these styling elements as part of your own project, copy the above .png files, (available from the [Sample Apps](/docs/carto-engine/mobile-sdk/01-getting-started/#sample-apps)), to your local map application project.
+**Tip:** To use these styling elements as part of your own project, copy the above .png files, to your local map application project.
+These are in our [sample apps in github}(https://github.com/CartoDB/mobile-sdk-samples/).

 <div class="js-TabPanes">
   <ul class="Tabs">